MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-income-documents.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice ms.date: 04/01/2020 ms.author: sgroespe ms.openlocfilehash: 352ebe98ee15547a16365901134b6dd198dc74c2
+ms.search.keywords: electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice ms.date: 08/10/2020 ms.author: sgroespe ms.openlocfilehash: 0c0c71de9b560f94427c26ffed944a8155639028
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 007b331b6974983ee614db0406f00777da359ecb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 08/10/2020
-ms.locfileid: "3187812"
+ms.locfileid: "3676885"
 ---
 # <a name="incoming-documents"></a>Incoming Documents

 Some business transactions are not recorded in [!INCLUDE[d365fin](includes/d365fin_md.md)] from the outset.
 Instead, an external business document comes into your company as an email attachment or a paper copy that you scan to file.
 This is typical of purchases, where such incoming document files represent payment receipts for expenses or small purchases.

 From PDF or image files representing incoming documents, you can have an external OCR service (Optical Character Recognition) generate electronic documents that can then be converted to document records inside [!INCLUDE[d365fin](includes/d365fin_md.md)].
+Choose a service package that is appropriate for your organisation and/or country/region.
+Alternatively, you can create entries manually to represent the external documents.

 On the **Incoming Documents** page, you can use different functions to review expense receipts, manage OCR tasks, and convert incoming document files, manually or automatically, to the relevant documents or journal lines.
 The external files can be attached at any process stage, including to posted documents and to the resulting vendor, customer, and general ledger entries.